 Let us help you with that...

 We all make mistakes, and it is easy for users to make mistakes while browsing.
 Help your users with simple feedback when they make a wrong turn.
 Alert users when they make a mistake while filling out a form.
 Add confirmation dialogue boxes at critical stages of a process, ‘Are you sure you want to proceed without saving?’.
-This gives the user an option to discontinue a task and correct as they go.
+This gives the user an option to halt a task and correct as they go.
 Finally, any message sent to the user should be user friendly and easy to understand.
 Avoid the use of technical jargon and communicate to your user as a human being…no tech speak!

 Cross-device consistency is also key

 You’ll be hard-pressed these days to find a site that is not mobile compatible.
 With the instant rise in popularity of smart phones, tablets and now, even wearable technology, you have to make sure your site will work on a multitude of devices.
-But, just to have it work is not enough.
+But just to have it work is not enough.
 The overall experience in use and purpose should also be consistent across devices.
 Usability of a web site should be the same, irrespective of the device used for access.

 Let your visuals do the talking